yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/data-types.md

 showAsideToc: true
 ---

-This section covers the data types supported in YSQL, from the basic data types to the `SERIAL` pseudo-type (for implementing an auto-incrementing primary key column in a table), arrays and composite types.
-The [JSONB document data type](../../json-support/jsonb-ysql) is covered in a separate section.
+This document describes the data types supported in YSQL, from the basic data types to the `SERIAL` pseudo-type (for implementing an auto-incrementing primary key column in a table), arrays, composite types, and range types.

+The [JSONB document data type](../../json-support/jsonb-ysql) is described in a separate section.

 ## Strings